-Calibrating maintenance cost and calculating DSCR in operational annuity and HAM projects CRISIL's framework primarily focuses on the following key aspects while calibrating the costs to arrive at cash flow for computation of DSCR: - a.
+Calibrating maintenance cost and calculating DSCR in operational annuity and HAM projects

+CRISIL Ratings' framework primarily focuses on the following key aspects while calibrating the costs to arrive at cash flow for computation of DSCR:

+- a.
 Adequacy of MMR and O&M costs - b.
 Ability to withstand fluctuations in inflation rate - c.
-Ability to withstand fluctuations in interest rate These aspects are covered in detail below.
+Ability to withstand fluctuations in interest rate a) Adequacy of MMR and O&M costs

+These aspects are covered in detail below.